Relativistic Thinking: Breaking Free from Rigid Beliefs

 Many fear this radical mindset of no judgement, and condemn relativistic thinking in all its forms.
 Oddly, they respond to relativistic thinking with their own brand of absolutism.

-Values and Moralistic Relatism
+Values and Moralistic Relativism

-Rushworth M. Kidder, founder of the Institute for Global Ethic, wrote, “what’s coming, unfortunately, may be a resurgent morality of relativism, in which core values fall into cynical disrepute and cold-blooded self-will finally drives out all vestiges of honesty, love, fairness, responsibility, and respect” (2009).
+Rushworth M. Kidder, founder of the Institute for Global Ethic, wrote, “Whatโs coming, unfortunately, may be a resurgent morality of relativism, in which core values fall into cynical disrepute and cold-blooded self-will finally drives out all vestiges of honesty, love, fairness, responsibility, and respect” (Kidder, 2009).
+This radical form of relativistic thought is “precisely the kind of relativism that cultural conservatives decry, a kind of epistemic free-for-all in which ‘the truth’ is wholly a matter of perspective and agenda” (Kakutani, 2018).

-Ellis, however, didn’t hold to the radical view that rules and laws were therefor invalid.
-He argues, “absolute reality may not exist-or at least, as Kant pointed out, we cannot absolutely prove it.
+Albert Ellis believed that absolute truth didn’t exist, not because there were no absolutes but “because we also always view so-called reality in a prejudiced, subjective way.”
+Ellis, however, didn’t hold to the radical view that rules and laws were therefore invalid.
+He argues, “Absolute reality may not exist-or at least, as Kant pointed out, we cannot absolutely prove it.
 But social reality-the idea that we are humans who live with other humans and had better establish some laws and rules which will probably help us to live more successfully with them-does seem to exist and can be seen with some degree of probability.
 But not certainty!”
-(2007).
+(Ellis, 2002).

 Fundamental Truths